Table of Contents

 When it comes to calculating CAC for Chargebee customers, along with all of the related metrics, Baremetrics excels.
 Baremetrics is a business metrics tool that provides 26 metrics about your business, such as MRR, ARR, LTV, total customers, and more.

-Baremetrics integrates directly with your payment gateways, so information about your customers is automatically piped into the Baremetrics dashboards.
+Baremetrics integrates directly with your payment gateways, so information about your customers is automatically piped into the smart dashboards.
+You can also use our software to track other key metrics like churn and LTV based on Chargebee billing history.

 You should sign up for the Baremetrics free trial, and start monitoring your subscription revenue accurately and easily.